Warrah River

-Warrah River is one of the two largest watercourses on West Falkland.
+Warrah River is the longest watercourse on West Falkland as it flows for 28.9 km. the river empties northwards into Keppel Sound, and Wheeler notes that for such a short river, it can be surprisingly wide.
 It is named after the Falkland Islands wolf (Dusicyon australis, formerly Canis antarcticus) or "warrah".
 The last warrah was shot on this island in 1876.